Choosing the right tool

 Factors for consideration

 In addition to the pedagogic approach and the technicalities of using a tool, you will need to consider the following factors.
-If you choose third-party tools not supported by the University, you will need to read:
+If you wish to use third-party tools not supported by the University, you will need to read:

 There are six key factors to consider when choosing a tool to support an online activity outlined in the resource below: